Regulations & Policies

-Students may not remove food, silverware, dinnerware, or other items from the JCC Dining Services, except as allowed by JCC Dining Services.
+Students may not remove food, silverware, dinnerware, or other items from the Courtyard Cafeteria, except as allowed by Courtyard manager American Dining Creations.
 Dining Service items found in Residence Hall Rooms will be immediately confiscated.
 Student removal of any dining services item(s) may result in disciplinary action.

 - All non-residents must contact their host to be signed in.

 - Residents will be limited to signing in two (2) non-residents.